OSGeo/OSGeoLive-doc/doc/overview/proj4_overview.rst

 @QUICKSTART_proj4@

 .. presentation-note
-    Proj4 is a library that provides methods to transform between different coordinate reference systems.
-A geographic coordinate reference systems allows all points on the earth to be described as a set of coordinates (such as latitude, longitude and elevation).
-Different systems are used to represent the 3 dimensional earth on a flat, 2 dimensional map..
+    Proj4 is a library that provides methods to transform between different projections.